-With the HTML5 web client, users can access Windows Virtual Desktop with any modern browser.
-The uncomplicated and quick method of access has to be its main strength – once the WVD environment is built, just head to the log in page wherever you are and start working.
+With the HTML5 web client, users can access Azure Virtual Desktop with any modern browser.
+The uncomplicated and quick method of access has to be its main strength – once the AVD environment is built, just head to the log in page wherever you are and start working.

 For those users that prefer apps, the Remote Desktop app is a great alternative.
 While it’s difficult the trump the HTML5 client in terms of flexibility, the remote desktop app experience did feel a little more robust at times when testing from a Windows desktop.